-in case of performance of clause 51.6.1 of the Clearing Rules, provide to the Settlement Organization an order to transfer the Individual Clearing Margin of the Buyer (to secure the liability to pay for the commodity) from the Clearing Bank Account to the Trading Bank Account of the Seller with Collateral;
+if the order referred to in paragraph 51.7.1.1 of these Clearing Rules is executed, submit an order to the Settlement Organization to transfer the Individual Clearing Margin of the Buyer (to secure the liability to pay for the commodity) from the Clearing Bank Account to the Trading Bank Account of the Seller with Collateral;

-in case of performance of clause 51.6.1 of the Clearing Rules, record the Individual Clearing Margin in accordance with the procedure set forth in clause 46 of the Clearing Rules;
+if the order referred to in paragraph 51.7.1.1 of these Clearing Rules is executed, record the Individual Clearing Margin in accordance with the procedure set forth in clause 46 of the Clearing Rules;

-if clause 51.6.1 of the Clearing Rules is not performed:

-provide an order to the Settlement Organization to transfer the Individual Clearing Margin of the Buyer (to secure the liability to pay for the commodity) from the Clearing Bank Account to the Trading Bank Account of the Seller;
+if the order referred to in paragraph 51.7.1.1 of these Clearing Rules is not executed, submit an order to the Settlement Organization to transfer the Individual Clearing Margin of the Buyer (to secure the liability to pay for the commodity) from the Clearing Bank Account to the Trading Bank Account of the Seller;

-discontinue clearing of the transaction.
+if the order referred to in paragraph 51.7.1.1 of these Clearing Rules is not executed, notify the Clearing Participants and the Market Operator of the discontinuance of clearing services with respect to the trade.
 Further settlement of liabilities under the trade shall be carried out by the Clearing Participants independently;

 charge the Buyer and the Seller a fee for clearing services and the remuneration of the Trade Organizer in the manner set forth in the Fee Schedule.

-On the Operational Day when the Clearing House receives from the Trade Organizer information on the performance by the Seller of the liability to deliver the commodity, the Clearing House, in relation to the Seller without Collateral, shall provide to the Settlement Organization an order to transfer the Individual Clearing Margin of the Seller without Collateral (to secure the liability to deliver the commodity) from the Clearing Bank Account to the Trading Bank Account of the Seller without Collateral.
+On the Operational Day when the Clearing House receives from the Trade Organizer information on the performance by the Seller of the liability to deliver the commodity, the Clearing House shall, during a Clearing Session and with respect to the Seller without Collateral, submit an order to the Settlement Organization to transfer the Individual Clearing Margin of the Seller without Collateral (to secure the liability to deliver the commodity) from the Clearing Bank Account to the Trading Bank Account of the Seller without Collateral.

-On the Operational Day when the Clearing House receives from the Trade Organizer information on the non-performance by the Seller of the liability to deliver the commodity, the Clearing House, in relation to the Seller, shall
+On the Operational Day when the Clearing House receives from the Trade Organizer information on the non-performance by the Seller of the liability to deliver the commodity, the Clearing House shall, during a Clearing Session:

+with respect to the Seller without Collateral:

-provide an order to the Settlement Organization to transfer the Individual Clearing Margin of the Seller (to secure the liability to deliver the commodity) from the Clearing Bank Account to the Trading Bank Account of the Buyer in the amount set forth in the Trading Rules.
+submit an order to the Settlement Organization to transfer the Individual Clearing Margin of the Seller without Collateral (to secure the liability to deliver the commodity) from the Clearing Bank Account to the Trading Bank Account of the Buyer in the amount set forth in the Trading Rules.

-discontinue clearing of the transaction.
+with respect to the Seller with Collateral:

+submit an order to the Settlement Organization to transfer the Individual Clearing Margin of the Seller with Collateral (to secure the liability to deliver the commodity) from the Clearing Bank Account to the Trading Bank Account of the Buyer in the amount set forth in the Trading Rules;

+if the Collateral is insufficient to settle all liabilities under the trades in which the liabilities to deliver the commodity, as set forth in the Trading Rules, are pending settlement, notify the Market Operator of the insufficiency of the Collateral;

+notify the Clearing Participants and the Market Operator of the discontinuance of clearing services with respect to the trade.
 Further settlement of liabilities shall be carried out by the Clearing Participants independently.